HuskieRobotics/SPOT/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-If you have any questions, feel free to contact us [1559.software@gmail.com](mailto:1559.software@gmail.com).
+If you have any questions, feel free to contact us at [1559.software@gmail.com](mailto:1559.software@gmail.com).

 ### [Quickstart](https://docs.google.com/document/d/1dATXMC5U7aT0SfnYEOWFiafaeWbu8opabNglWSFCSPE/edit?usp=sharing)